D1n03/LFAC/README.md

 ## :beginner: Description

 Welcome to our project!
-This is a compiler made using Yacc and C++, that will parse a text file, validate the syntax and compile the code.
+This is a compiler made using Yacc, Lex and C++, that will parse a text file, validate the syntax and compile the code.

 ## :zap: Setup